ronnyml/snowplow-wiki/events-and-contexts/Contexts-overview.md

 ###Further reading

-To find out more about the concepts mentioned above and ultimately how to set up custom events and send them to Snowplow pipeline, follow the links below.
+To find out more about the concepts mentioned above and ultimately how to set up custom contexts and send them to Snowplow pipeline, follow the links below.

 - [Custom contexts](Custom-contexts)
 - [Self-describing JSON](http://snowplowanalytics.com/blog/2014/05/15/introducing-self-describing-jsons/)